jamessimone/apex-rollup/README.md

     void save();
   }
 }

 ```

-You can implement `RollupLogger.ILogger` with your own code if you have a pre-existing logging solution.
-Otherwise, you have options for custom logging plugins for Rollup:
+You can implement `RollupLogger.ILogger` with your own code and specify that class name in the `Org_Default` Rollup Control record by pasting it into the `Rollup Logger Name` field.

-1. [Nebula Logger](https://github.com/jongpie/NebulaLogger) is an extremely popular open-source logging library.
-If you use Nebula Logger, you can [install the rollup logging adapter for using Nebula Logger](/plugins/NebulaLogger)!
-2. A lightweight custom logger that's also part of this repository; [it's just bundled as a separate unmanaged package](plugins/CustomObjectRollupLogger)

 ### Multi-Currency Orgs

 Untested.
-I would expect that MAX/SUM/MIN/AVERAGE operations would have undefined behavior if mixed currencies are present on the children items.
+I would expect that MAX/SUM/MIN/AVERAGE operations would have undefined behavior (or, rather, incorrect conversions) if mixed currencies are present on the children items.
 This would be a good first issue for somebody looking to contribute!

 ## Commit History